jtyndale9/MapReduce_TechJobs/README.md

 ## Teammates
 Joshua Tyndale	jtyndale@rams.colostate.edu
-Stephen Harayda	sharayda@colostate.edu
+Stephen Harayda
-Dziugas Butkus	dziugas@rams.colostate.edu
+Dziugas Butkus

 ## Project
-CS455 Term project - Using Spark for Scalable Analytics
+CS455 Term project - Using Spark for Scalable Analytics Using Apache Spark, a mapreduce implementation was used to analyze 6GB of data, and results were put into visual form.

 ## Files
 indeedProg.py		- PySpark code to break down and analyze indeed job data